 To transfer contacts to a brand-new iPhone:

-1) On your old iPhone, make sure you're logged into your iCloud account and connected to Wi-Fi.
-To check if you're logged in (and using iOS 10.3 or later), the name associated with your Apple ID will appear at the top of the Settings app; in earlier versions of iOS you'll need to open Settings and select iCloud - if your name and Apple ID are displayed at the top of the page then you're logged in and ready to get started.
+- On your old iPhone, make sure you're logged into your iCloud account and connected to Wi-Fi.
+To check if you're logged in open the Settings app.
+As long as you are using iOS 10.3 or later, the name associated with your Apple ID will appear at the top of the Settings app.
+In earlier versions of iOS you'll need to open Settings and select iCloud - if your name and Apple ID are displayed at the top of the page then you're logged in and ready to get started.

-2) Once you're logged in, make sure that the option to sync contacts is toggled on.
-(Go to Settings and tap the name at the top, then tap iCloud, and scroll down to check Contacts is green.)
+- Once you're logged in, make sure that the option to sync contacts is toggled on.
+Go to Settings and tap the name at the top > tap iCloud > scroll down to check Contacts is green.

-3) Go to Settings, tap the name at the top, tap iCloud, scroll down and tap iCloud Backup, and make sure it's turned on.
+- Next you need to scroll down, tap iCloud Backup, and make sure it's turned on.
 Now tap 'Back Up Now'.
 (In iOS 10.2 and earlier, go to Settings > iCloud > Backup and tap 'Back Up now'.)
 The length of time this takes depends on how much content you're backing up and the speed of your internet connection.

 Transfer contacts using iCloud

-If you've already set up a new iPhone and want to transfer your contacts without factory-resetting the entire device, you can do so simply and easily using iCloud.
+If you've already set up a new iPhone and want to transfer your contacts without factory-resetting the entire device and starting again, you can do so simply and easily using iCloud.

-2) On your original iPhone, go to Settings, tap the name at the top, tap iCloud, scroll down and make sure the option for Contact syncing is toggled on.
-(In iOS 10.2 and earlier, you just have to go to Settings > iCloud.)
+- On your original iPhone, go to Settings, tap the name at the top, tap iCloud, scroll down and make sure the option for Contact is toggled on.
+(In iOS 10.2 and earlier, you will find it in Settings > iCloud.)